cipherprofessor/LiveData/TejIndia_TRANSFORMATION.md

-# SkillSwap India - Complete Transformation Guide
+# Tej India - Complete Transformation Guide

 ## 🎯 Overview

-This document explains how to transform the LiveData project into SkillSwap India - a peer-to-peer skill exchange platform.
+This document explains how to transform the LiveData project into Tej India - a peer-to-peer skill exchange platform.

 ## 📋 Transformation Steps